|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 Ensure that the terminal mode and terminfo specified by the terminal name in TERM match when you run an application.

 The UNIX operating system enables applications to handle terminal I/O from any terminal attached to the system, though each terminal can be of a different type with different capabilities.
 It does this using a database of terminal types, the terminfo database, that includes a file for each type of terminal.
 Each terminfo file holds details of the capabilities of the terminal-type identified by the filename.
-The details are stored in a machine-readable, compiled format that is specified in the entry for term(4) in your operating system documentation.
+The details are stored in a machine-readable, compiled format that is specified in your operating system documentation, such as the AT&T, UNIX System V Release 4, "System Administrator's Reference Manual" in the entry for term(4).
 The specification includes an initial generic portion and allows for a subsequent vendor-specific portion.

 Each vendor's UNIX generally provides a utility, tic, that creates a terminfo file from human-readable parameters given in a terminfo "source" file and a utility, infocmp, that creates a terminfo source file from a compiled terminfo file.
 Both utilities assume the vendor-specific format for the terminfo file.